perdian/dotfiles/README.md

 There are only a few prerequesites that you need to have in place to use the dotfiles:

-- Python must be installed on the system you're running the `bootstrap.py`.
+### OS X

+The necessary dependencies will be installed automatically by the `bootstrap.py` script during the bootstrapping process by making sure Homebrew is installed and requesting all necessary resources through Homebrew.

 ### Linux